-too, should take up the Warner thesis.
-In An American Dilemma Myrdal referred frequently to a "caste system" and argued that a class-based vision-the sort used to analyze European societies-was "inapplicable" to the United States because of the "traversing systems of color caste" and that the concept of "caste struggle" was "much more realistic" for the US than the Marxian notion of class struggle.19 Even Myrdal's vaunted "American Creed" argument borrowed liberally from the Warner school.
-Two years before the publication of An American Dilemma, Robert W. Sutherland, summing up the conclusions of the AYC studies, concluded that there was an "American dream" of social mobility and equal opportunity, shared by all but frustrated, in the case of blacks, by "caste limitations" that prevented it from ever being a reality.20
+logical data on black life in the United States was expressed in terms of caste.
+It was thus natural that Myrdal, too, should take up the Warner thesis.
+In his An American Dilemma, Myrdal referred frequently to a "caste system," arguing that a class-based vision-the sort used to analyze European societies-was "inapplicable" to the United States because of the "traversing systems of color caste."
+The concept of "caste struggle," he thought, was "much more realistic" for the U.S. than the Marxian notion of class struggle.19 Even Myrdal's vaunted "American Creed" argument borrowed liberally from the Warner school.
+Two years before An American Dilemma's publication, Robert W. Sutherland, summing up the conclusions of the AYC studies, concluded that there was an "American dream" of social mobility and equal opportunity, shared by all but frustrated, in the case of blacks, by "caste limitations" that prevented it from ever being a reality.20

 Not all social scientists accepted the race-caste analogy, and none opposed it with greater force than Oliver C. Cox, E. Franklin Frazier, and Charles S. Johnson, the three most important black sociologists in the country after Du Bois.
 The problem with caste, as Frazier put it, was that it was "essentially static" and "failed to provide an orientation for the dynamic aspects of race relations."21 Comparing caste to race, they objected, reified racism as a timeless tradition based in compliance rather than a changing and contested form of oppression maintained by force.
 Cox, who believed racism to be the consequence of capitalism rather than of innate human wickedness, took especially strong umbrage at caste-school moralizing and, in an admirable fit of scholarly rage, read up on Indian caste in an attempt to sever the race-caste link.
 Cox's research, however, was lamentably incomplete.
-He focused on anthropology to the exclusion of modern politics and accepted too readily the scholarship of apologists for empire.
-As a result, Cox took caste to be, if not ahistorical, then at least unshakeable.
-"Race conflict is directed against or toward the maintenance of the entire order of the races," he wrote.
-"On the other hand, caste rivalry never brings the caste system into question."22
+He focused on anthropology to the exclusion of modern politics and accepted too read-

-Gunnar Myrdal, An American Dilemma: The Negro Problem and Modern Democracy (New York: Harper and Brothers, 1944), 676.
+19 Myrdal, An American Dilemma: The Negro Problem and Modern Democracy (New York: Harper & Brothers, 1944), 676.
 In chronicling the impact of the Warner school, one might also mention another mid-century classic, Kenneth Stampp's The Peculiar Institution.
-Not only did Stampp adopt the language of caste and the Warner thesis, but also his infamous claim that "Negroes are, after all, only white men with black skins, nothing more, nothing less" (original emphasis) can be connected to the Warner school's dogged anti-racialism.
+Not only did Stampp adopt the language of caste and the Warner thesis, but also his infamous claim, "Negroes are, after all, only white men with black skins, nothing more, nothing less," can be connected to the Warner school's dogged anti-racialism.
 Kenneth M. Stampp, The Peculiar Institution: Slavery in the Ante-Bellum South (New York: Alfred A. Knopf, 1956), vii.

-Robert L. Sutherland, Color, Class, and Personality (Washington, DC: American Council on Education, 1942), 6-39.
+20 Robert L. Sutherland, Color, Class, and Personality (Washington, D.C.: American Council on Education, 1942), 6-39.

-E. Franklin Frazier, "Sociological Theory and Race Relations," American Sociological Review 12 (1947), 270.
+21 E. Franklin Frazier, "Sociological Theory and Race Relations," American Sociological Review 12 (1947): 270.
 Both Frazier and Johnson were authors of AYC studies and had made limited endorsements of the Warner thesis in their earlier writings.